 ‘The Nut Farm House’ and ‘Nut Farm Views’ depict the countryside in Le Lot region of France.
 For a month we rented our favourite 15th century cottage in the tiny village ‘Rignac’ deep in the farming heart of this area.
 Our favourite times were spent exploring less than 100 kilometres in every direction.
 One area fascinated me, the walnut farms!
 Patches of cultivated gnarled trees carefully farmed, each tree groomed to perfection.
 The family homes within view were centuries old attesting to tradition handed down.
 The steep pitched roofs of slate often swale under the weight.
 Wild forest skirt farm edges meeting the manicured land.
 There is a beauty in this man made attention.

-an area of France a I had longed to visit.
-It was awe inspiring.
+‘Standing Stones’ at Carnac in Brittany an area of France I had longed to visit and It was awe inspiring.
 Thousands of stones stand sentry in farm fields and hidden in forests.
-Groups of standing are stones grouped in pockets about the region as well their reason for being is still a mystery.
+Groups of standing are stones are together in pockets about the region, their reason for being is still a mystery.

 My fascination with stones began over 50 years ago when I first visited Stonehenge in England.
 Repeated visits over the decades seem to call, but it was the stones at Carnac who’s mystery is more intriguing.

 Standing Stones : France Collection